Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Introduction

-Over the past few years, many UDA methods have emerged, which can be roughly categorized as two types: 1) difference-based methods \cite{ref6,ref7,ref8,ref9,ref10,ref11,ref12,ref13,ref14,ref15}, which explicitly mitigate inter-domain difference by minimizing statistical metrics such as maximum mean discrepancy, joint maximum mean discrepancy, margin disparity discrepancy, and optimal transport distance; and 2) adversarial-based methods \cite{ref16,ref17,ref18,ref19}, which introduce a discriminator to adversarially learn domain-invariant representations by obfuscating domain-specific information.
-These methods devote to strengthening the feature transferability between domains to alleviate the problem of inter-domain differences.
-However, under the UDA conditions, for the former, the feature extractor may incorrectly draw the distance of different classes closer, resulting in a decline in class recognition ability, i.e. a decrease in discriminability; for the latter, the discriminator forces the feature extractor to learn domain-invariant representations, while ignoring the learning of class-variant representations, which may also lead to a decline in discriminability.
-This decline in discriminability is ineviTable.
-Since the target domain is completely unlabeled, when the domain gap is large, the class-discriminative information is easily lost when performing domain alignment, and the classifier remains inevitably biased towards the source domain \cite{ref18,ref20}, leading to unexpected deterioration of discriminability in the target domain.
-Based on the above observations, our work focuses on designing a more robust solution to simultaneously enhance feature transferability and discriminability to further reduce the domain gap.
+In recent years, various UDA methods have been developed, broadly categorized into two types: 1) difference-based methods, which explicitly reduce inter-domain differences by minimizing statistical metrics like maximum mean discrepancy, margin disparity discrepancy, and optimal transport distance; and 2) adversarial-based methods, which use a discriminator to learn domain-invariant representations adversarially by obfuscating domain-specific information.
+While these methods aim to improve feature transferability between domains, they face challenges.
+Difference-based methods may reduce class discriminability, while adversarial-based methods may overlook class-variant representations, both leading to decreased discriminability.
+This decline is inevitable in UDA, where the target domain lacks labels and significant domain gaps exist, causing class-discriminative information loss during domain alignment.
+This bias towards the source domain can degrade discriminability in the target domain~\cite{ref18}.
+Our work addresses these challenges by designing a robust solution to enhance feature transferability and discriminability, thereby reducing the domain gap.